tobinbradley/mecklenburg-quality-of-life-data/README.md

 The `/config/legacy` folder is for an earlier version of the project.

-You will also want to change the Mapbox GL JS `/gl-style/style.json` file to your own tiles, Mapbox, OSM2VectorTiles, or what have you.
+In particular, you will also want to change the Mapbox GL JS `/gl-style/style.json` pointer in `map.js` to your own tiles, Mapbox tiles, OSM2VectorTiles tiles, or what have you.
+The tiles we use don't cover much of the planet beyond our needs.
+The excellent [OSM-Liberty](https://github.com/lukasmartinelli/osm-liberty) is provided as a drop-in replacement.

 ### Tips and Gotchas